IamRitikS/experimentation/C++ in web/README.md

 ## Used Technologies

-List of technologies that I have worked on and listed here
+List of technologies that I have used for this project
 #### HTML+CSS
   HTML and CSS only to design basic front end page.
 Although all pages are displayed using CGI script.